AT&T Plans for Seniors Explained: Your Simple Guide to Saving

 AT&T's 55+ plan provides affordable wireless service nationwide for seniors with multiple savings options.

-• Low-income seniors qualify for Lifeline: at least $5.25/month discount if income is below 135% of Federal Poverty Guidelines or you participate in assistance programs.
+Low-income seniors qualify for Lifeline: a $9.25 monthly discount if income is below 135% of Federal Poverty Guidelines or you participate in assistance programs.

 This is AT&T's most affordable senior option.
 It provides the connectivity and security features older adults need while keeping costs down.